jjcc0410/databricks_formula1_project/README.md

 2. **Processed Data**: Stores data that has been cleaned and transformed for analysis.
 Located in the `trans` folder.

 3. **Presentation Data**: Holds the final data and visualizations needed for reporting and insights.
-Located in the `trans/analysis` folder.
+Located in the trans/analysis folder.

+   Within the `trans/analysis` folder, there are two notebooks specifically designed to identify dominant drivers and dominant teams across a timeline.
+Additionally, there are two other notebooks dedicated to visualizing these findings, providing insights through dynamic and informative graphics.

 ### Data Pipeline Workflow